Nathan-whittom/birthday/README.md

 # birthday

-ask the user for their birthday, montha and year
+ask the user for their birthday, month and year

 *commit/push
 *trade